Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/pune-ind/index.md

 <!-- About 100 to 150 word summary of the case study. -->

 The Smart Cities Mission of India was a key offering of the Indian government.
-Launched by the Ministry of Housing and Urban Affairs, it has been instrumental in facilitating communication and resource sharing between different parts of the Indian government to achieve better living standards for Indians in 100 cities across the country.
+Launched by the Ministry of Housing and Urban Affairs in 2015, it has been instrumental in facilitating communication and resource sharing between different parts of the Indian government to achieve better living standards for Indians in 100 cities across the country.
 For this case study, I'll be focusing on Pune, the second largest city in the State of Maharashtra.
 It is a major urban center, and faced challenges with inadequate infrastructure and environmental concerns owing to its rapid urbanization.
 Under the mission, the Pune Municipal Corporation (PMC) implemented various initiatives to address these issues.
 Through the use of technology, IoT and Data Analytics, the city has improved its transport, waste management, healthcare offering and digital governance.

 ## Key Characteristics